 A tall brown dog man with floppy ears.
 Definitely not man's best friend.

 - Code Name: Complains Alter's code names are no fun because they're all so glaringly obvious.
 What's the point of having a code name anyone can guess just by looking at you?

 A short gray wolf boy with a good nose for tracking.

 A big, rather draconic looking man, probably due to crocodillian DNA.

 Another Evilutionary Biologist behind Alter's Bio-Augmentation program.
-Does not appear to share Dr. Haldane's altruism.
+Does not appear to share Dr. Hardane's altruism.